Bayou Bridge Pipeline: Description

 The Bayou Bridge Pipeline (BBP), is a 162-mile long 24” crude oil pipeline project through Louisiana's Atchafalaya Basin.
 It crosses 11 parishes (Calcasieu, Jefferson Davis Parish, Louisiana, Acadia Parish, Louisiana, Vermilion Parish, Louisiana, Lafayette Parish, Louisiana, Iberia Parish, Louisiana, St. Martin Parish, Louisiana, Iberville Parish, Louisiana, Ascension Parish, Louisiana, Assumption Parish, Louisiana, and St. James Parish, Louisiana) and eight watersheds (Lower Calcasieu, Mermentau, Vermilion, Bayou Teche, Atchafalaya, Lower Grand, West Central Louisiana Coastal, and East Central Louisiana Coastal) to connect an oil-and-gas hub in Nederland, Texas with oil refineries in Louisiana.
 There are two pump stations in Jefferson Davis and St. Martin parishes.
 It has a capacity of 480,000 barrels per day.
 As of 2017, the planned cost for the pipeline was $670 million, and the reported final cost was approximately $750 million.

 The project was permitted by the U.S. Army Corps of Engineers and the Louisiana Department of Natural Resources.

 The BBP complements other pipeline projects including the Dakota Access Pipeline to deliver Bakken crude oil to Gulf Coast refineries.

+The pipeline pays annual ad valorem (property taxes) to Louisiana that the state uses to fund local services such as education, police and fire departments, and public infrastructure.
+In 2025, the state assessed the pipeline for $80.9 million in ad valorem taxes.

 Ownership

-In August 2015, Energy Transfer Partners LP had announced a joint venture with Phillips 66 (40%) and Sunoco Logistics Partners LP (30%) to construct the Bayou Bridge pipeline, in which they would have a 30% interest.
+The Bayou Bridge Pipeline is a joint venture between Energy Transfer and a subsidiary of Phillips 66, in which Energy Transfer has a 60% ownership interest and serve as the operator of the pipeline.